 The legendary “swing time” of Alex and Edward is so often where guitarists throw up their hands and give up…especially on the boogie tunes like “I’m the One”, “Source of Infection”, “Hot For Teacher” etc. Some of this frustration comes from guitar players who sit at home and practice with metronomes or with their own internal time rather than playing with an actual drummer.

 And I wasn’t immune to the frustration.
-It wasn’t until I really started examining the tempo changes in things like “I’m the One” through studying Alex’s isolated drum track and Edward’s isolated guitar track that I realized that the tempo changes within that song were pretty drastic and that they were quantifiable or at least able to be closely estimated.
+It wasn’t until I really started examining the tempo changes in things like “I’m the One” through studying Alex’s isolated drum track and Edward’s isolated guitar track that I realized that the tempo changes within that song were pretty drastic and that they were quantifiable or at least that they could be very closely estimated.

 I saw a recent interview with Joe Satriani in which he totally nails what is going on in “I’m the One” in terms of tempo changes between Ed and Al and he really ends up putting his finger on a big part of that rhythmic relationship between the brothers in general.
 At the same time I watched and listened to this interview, I started creating a tempo map through the user website for Peterson tuners.
 By listening to Al’s iso drum track and Ed’s iso guitar, I’ve been able to map out where the tempo starts with Ed by himself and where you can hear Alex slow down that tempo and reign in his brother…EXACTLY as Satriani describes.
 The bpm notations I found are approximate of course, but I believe they are pretty darned close.